UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 ### Links

 Files and directories can also link to other files and directories.
-This means that, while a certain file may exist in one directory of the file system, we can make it display in another directory as well.
+While a certain file may exist in one directory of the file system, using links, we can make it display in another directory as well.

-We can see these links the same way we view file permissions; by using the `ls` command with the `-l` parameter.
+We can see these links the same way we view file permissions: by using the `ls` command with the `-l` parameter.

 ```
 $ ls -l /